SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

-For such applications to benefit from per-packet prioritization within a single UDP 4-tuple, the client needs to determine which per-packet markings are supported by the ISP (e.g., encoded into IPv6 Flow Label, UDP Option, DSCP).
-Then it can indicate to the ISP that a certain UDP 4-tuple will have those markings.
+For such applications to benefit from per-packet prioritization within a single UDP 4-tuple, the client needs to determine which per-packet markings are supported by the ISP (e.g., encoded into IPv6 Flow Label, UDP Option, or DSCP).
+Then it can indicate to the ISP's network that a certain UDP 4-tuple will have those markings.

 This is achieved through two requirements described below,